 - Chiropractic care

-The negligent driver is also responsible for your lost wages, property damage, and pain and suffering.
+The negligent driver is also responsible for lost wages, property damage, and pain and suffering.
 You won’t even know the exact amount of those damages or your medical bills until you’ve reached maximum medical improvement (MMI).
 This is the point at which you’ve recovered to the extent your doctors think you will.

 All these things should be factored into the settlement you receive, so it might be some time before you and your attorney can make a reasonable demand for the total cost of your medical bills.